avlec/see/README.md

 * Reasearched some existing web app solutions
   * pep8online (https://github.com/Bryukh/pep8online)

-## Stuff todo
+### Stuff todo
 * Research python tools
 * React dir tree
 * React in browser code editor
 * study gitlab CI/CD for python

-## More ideas
+### More ideas
 * Boolean question flowchart tree
   * no requirements.txt or similar -> "Does your project use any dependencies?"
 If yes, recommend a req.txt...
   * Look for license file -> "Is your project licensed?
 There's no apparent license file" Then recommends a basic template for the license file
   * Another example: "Looks like you don't have a readme, you should make one and tell people about your project"

-## Risk Analysis

-# This is the RACI chart for the group.
+### This is the RACI chart for the group.

-https://docs.google.com/spreadsheets/d/1-4burQmP3Kx1A23MB8o8pErcu7556QK_79ZMyWVKicE/edit#gid=0

-A static copy of which was handed over to the TA and discusses our current framework planning.
+A static copy of which was handed over to the TA and discusses our current framework planning. https://docs.google.com/spreadsheets/d/1-4burQmP3Kx1A23MB8o8pErcu7556QK_79ZMyWVKicE/edit#gid=0

-## Simple diagram of our UI
+### Simple diagram of our UI
 ![Simple diagram of our UI](docs/SEE-Rough-UI.png?raw=true "SEE code insertions example")

+## Iteration 2

+### Risk Analysis
+* Data retention policies not established - not part of our project
+* Cannot guarantee perfect code sanitization which can be a risk to our system since it will remotely run their code - very difficult to be able to perfectly link and filter for every single error

+### More ideas
+* Should mention somewhere in application that we are no liable for any damages caused by the program that is linted through out system

 ## Versioning

-Version 1.0
+Version 2.0

 ## Authors